mitchellfagert/stock-analysis/README.md

 ### Purpose

-The purpose of this project was to refactor Excel VBA code that performs a stock analysis specific stocks during the years 2017 & 2018.
-The goal for this project was to increase efficiency by improving the overall logic of the code and make it easier for future users to read as wells as understand which stocks performed better from 2017 to 2018.
+The purpose of this project was to refactor Excel VBA code that performs a stock analysis for 12 stocks during the years 2017 & 2018.
+The goal for this project was to increase efficiency by improving the overall logic of the code and make it easier for future users to read as wells as understand overall stocks performance from 2017 to 2018.

 ### The Data